rachita19082/dpga-map-visualization/README.md

 The above requirements were addressed with the following strategies:

-1. Data is maintained in a Google Spreadsheets that any member of the team can easily edit.
-The spreadsheet is published on the web, and changes in data automatically and instantaneoulsy propagate to the web application.
-The integration is done through the [g-sheets-api](`https://www.npmjs.com/package/g-sheets-api) package.

-2. Data is displayed on a world map using Mapbox, and integrated on the React frontend through the [react-mapbox-gl](https://www.npmjs.com/package/react-mapbox-gl) bindings for [React GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).
+1. Data is displayed on a world map using Mapbox, and integrated on the React frontend through the [react-mapbox-gl](https://www.npmjs.com/package/react-mapbox-gl) bindings for [React GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).

-3. Each workstream is visualized in its own layer, whose visibility can be toggled individually.
-Overlapping layers use a combination of background colors with transparency that can be combined (yellow + blue = green) for those layers with the larger number of countries, and fill patterns (dots and lines) for those layers with fewer number of countries.
+2. Each dimension is visualized in its own layer, whose visibility can be toggled individually.
+Overlapping layers use a combination of background colors with transparency that can be combined for those layers with the larger number of countries.

-4. Theming can easily be modified through CSS.
+3. Theming can easily be modified through CSS.

 ## 🛠 Architecture